 - Our House and Crew system offers numerous avenues for students to develop a sense of belonging, get involved, and take on leadership roles and responsibilities.

-We believe our four core values—Excellence, Character, Diversity, and Love—strengthen the individual and unify our community.
+We believe our core value of Love and its attributes—Limitless potential; Overcome obstacles; Value God, ourselves, and others; Embrace excellence–strengthen the individual and unify our community.
 They are the cornerstone of our culture.
 We strive to live these values and they permeate our culture, approach, and programs.
-Students learn how to bring these values to life through the crew curriculum during the year.
+Students learn how to bring this value and attributes to life through the crew curriculum during the year.

 Each fall, Upper School students participate in a week-long, character-education trip.
 Together with their Crew, students strengthen friendships, embrace challenges, and take teamwork to new heights.
 Destinations include whitewater rafting in Idaho for freshmen, building homes in the Dominican Republic for sophomores, sailing in Maine for juniors, and developing leadership in Michigan for seniors.